Hillgate Village, Kensington & Chelsea

 The development was approximately rectangular but the original properties in the north-east corner have all been replaced, primarily as a consequence of the construction of Notting Hill Gate station in 1868.

 One observer in the 1870s described Johnson Street as “a dingy, ill-favoured slum.”
 The neighbourhood’s poor reputation endured for almost another century but the Survey of London’s Northern Kensington volume, published in 1973, spoke of the remarkable “upward social transformation which has taken place in recent years … its most obvious outward manifestation being the liberal application of paint in various pastel shades to the brickwork of the houses.”
 The survey made no mention of the locality’s modern name – and nor did any other printed work at that time.
 However, a decade later property correspondents were regularly reporting on “the attractive mid-Victorian terraced houses in much favoured ‘Hillgate Village’ … close to Notting Hill.”

-Kensington & Chelsea council has since designated Hillgate Village a ‘character area’ (indicated by the red-tinted overlay on the map below), noting its “dense urban grain and uniform layout of [mainly] two storey terraced streets clearly distinct from the adjacent district centre.”
+Kensington & Chelsea council has since designated Hillgate Village a ‘character area’ (covering roughly the area shown in the map below), noting its “dense urban grain and uniform layout of [mainly] two storey terraced streets clearly distinct from the adjacent district centre.”
 The village has one strikingly modern house – at 23 Kensington Place.
 This three-bedroomed property (offered for sale at £3,650,000 in 2014) has been grade II listed for its architectural quality, for which Tom Kay was responsible.

 PD James was the first writer to use the locality’s modern name in a literary work – in her 1986 mystery novel A Taste for Death: “His folk used to live in Hillgate Village in the old days.
 Proper little slum it was, when his granddad was alive.
 A hundred and sixty thousand they’re asking for the houses now.”